Associação para a Defesa dos Interesses de Macau

 ADIM is a political association of Portuguese origin and of a conservative and localist nature founded in 1974 by a group of Macanese, among which were Delfino José Rodrigues Ribeiro and Carlos Augusto Corrêa Paes d’Assumpção, who naturally became the leader of this association.
-ADIM maintained a close political collaboration relationship with the Portuguese Social Democratic Center (CDS), whose ideology was similar to that of ADIM.
+ADIM maintained a close political collaboration relationship with the CDS, whose ideology was similar to that of ADIM.

 Objectives

-Unlike the liberal Democratic Centre of Macau (CDM), ADIM aimed to prevent Macau to be rapidly decolonized like the Portuguese colonies in Africa and to defend the status quo of Macau as a Portuguese territory, instead of focusing on the democratization of Macau.
+Unlike the liberal Democratic Centre of Macau (CDM), ADIM aimed to prevent Macau from being rapidly decolonized like the Portuguese colonies in Africa, and to defend the status quo of Macau as a Portuguese territory, instead of focusing on the democratization of Macau.
 With the formation of ADIM, local pressure also increased to transform the colonial structures that still existed in Macau.

 History

 Formation and dominance

 On 19 June 1974, Carlos Augusto Corrêa Paes d’Assumpção and other former members of the People's National Action, ruling party of Portugal until Carnation Revolution which saw the regime overthrown, formed the Association for the Defense of Macau Interests, mainly composed of Macau-born Portuguese (or Macanese). d’Assumpção became the chairman of the association.

 In 1975 Portuguese Constituent Assembly election, ADIM ran in the Macau constituency of Constituent Assembly of Portugal and obtained 1,622 votes (0.03%), defeating CDM and electing Diamantino de Oliveira Ferreira as the deputy of Macau.

 The co-founder and leader of ADIM, Carlos d'Assumpção, actively participated in the drafting of the new Organic Statute of Macau (EOM).
 In Macau's first free legislative elections in 1976, d'Assumpção led ADIM to victory after winning 4 out of 6 directly elected seats in the Legislative Assembly of Macau (AL), receiving 55% of votes. d’Assumpção was then elected President of the Legislative Assembly of Macau, a position he held until his death in 1992.

 In the 1980 legislative election, ADIM won 1433 votes (59.3%) and 4 seats through direct election.
 ADIM also managed to elect a deputy (Delfino José Rodrigues Ribeiro) by indirect election in the sector of moral interests.

 In 1984, d'Assumpção led an unusual conflict with Governor of Macau Vasco de Almeida e Costa, which resulted in the dissolution of the Legislative Assembly later that year.
 New election was then called, and the Governor implemented reforms days before the dissolution of AL, including tax incentives for voter registration.
 Therefore, non-Portuguese became the largest voter group in direct election for the first time. d'Assumpção, with the help of Beijing, led the Electoral Union (União Eleitoral; 聯合提名委員會 (Joint Nomination Committee)) made up of several important elements of the Chinese community, with Portuguese and Macanese elements from ADIM.
 The list won 16,003 votes (58.87%), with 4 deputies elected through direct election.
 In 1988, Electoral Union, led once again by d'Assumpção, got 6298 votes (31.41%) and 3 deputies elected by direct suffrage, and had lost the majority in directly elected seats.